jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 All the anomaly detectors contribute with results to a central knowledge repository of metric, trace, and log observations, and alarms and relevant external events (e.g., platform upgrades).

-#### Multimodel metric anomaly detection

-Multimodal metrics are often a symptom that part of a system build for reliability has a performance degradation, possibly due to a failure.
-The use of clustering algorithms for multimodal anomaly detection are an interesting approach.
-The latent groupings are found by finding a partition that separates the moniroting data into unimodal subsets that are more coherent than the unpartitioned superset.

-#### Univariate/multivariate anomaly detection

-To detect servers which are outliers, [Netflix](https://medium.com/netflix-techblog/tracking-down-the-villains-outlier-detection-at-netflix-40360b31732) uses the clustering algorithm [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN).
-Using a self-service paradigm, service owners identify one metric to be monitored for outliers.
-The troubleshooting system runs DBSCAN to analysis metric windows which returns the set of servers considered outliers.
-Service owners also specify the minimum timeframe for a deviation to be considered a true positive outlier.

-Netflix solves the parameter selection challenge inherent to most algorithms by only asking service owners to define the current number of outliers.
-Using [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing), the distance and minimum cluster size parameters are determined.
-Results show a precision of 93%, recall: 87%, [F-score](https://en.wikipedia.org/wiki/F1_score): 90% for pools of almost 2K servers.

-Following the approach path from Netflix, [other researchers](https://www.hbs.edu/faculty/Publication%20Files/2019%20HICSS%20Anomoly_296d232d-ccb2-448d-9d19-603c08a04a19.pdf) have extended the approach by using several metrics.
-While the results were more modest, the software system at hand was more complex.

-To come...using tsfresh and Random Forests

-#### Trace anomaly detection
-Traces play an essential role in understanding how a service request travels through a set of microservices.

-More to come....

-#### Failure Prediction
-To come....

 ### Inductive Inference